MrKai77/Luminare/Sources/Luminare/Luminare.docc/Components/LuminareCompactPicker.md

 ### Comparisons

 - **``LuminareCompactPicker`` over ``LuminarePicker``:**
-    - When used to display a grid of options, you should use a ``LuminarePicker``.
+    - ``LuminarePicker`` is designed to display a grid of options.
-    - When used to display a menu of options, you should use a menu style ``LuminareCompactPicker``.
+    - ``LuminareCompactPicker`` is designed to display a menu or horizontally organized segments of options.
     - When used for switching between paged views, a compact 1-row ``LuminarePicker`` is appropriate, since it better conforms to ``Luminare``'s overall design language and thus provides a smoother appearance.
-    - When used for toggling between several controls (e.g., between light and dark appearances), it's recommended to use a segmented ``LuminareCompactPicker`` because of its feeling of native SwiftUI and its purpose of displaying flatten options.
+    - When used for toggling between several controls (e.g., between light and dark appearances), it's recommended to use either segmented ``LuminareCompactPicker`` or ``LuminareSliderPickerCompose``.

+- **Segmented ``LuminareCompactPicker`` over ``LuminareSliderPickerCompose``:**
+    - They both serve for discrete options, so they work equivalently well in most cases.
+    - ``LuminareSliderPickerCompose`` is designed to compose with a label.
+    - Segmented ``LuminareCompactPicker`` can display all options at the same time, while ``LuminareSliderPickerCompose`` can only display the selection.

 ## Topics